stefangabos/Zebra_Datepicker/README.md

 - `YYYY-MM-DD` for elements in the `days` view
 - `YYYY-MM` for elements in the `months` view
 - `YYYY` for elements in the `years` view

+> Note that this data attribute is not also set for elements in the `time` view.

 Here's how we could highlight the 24<sup>th</sup> day of each month of each year: